 Course grades are based on evaluations of students’ mastery of course objectives.
 Each instructor’s grading policy will be published in the course syllabus and approved by the dean in advance of the first day of class.
 A student is responsible for all work assigned during the course and must discuss any issues with completing the required course work with the professor.

 Undergraduate courses: Undergraduate students will receive credit for courses in which they earn a grade of D or higher.
 However, if a student’s GPA falls below 2.0, he or she may be placed on academic probation.
+Students in undergraduate nursing courses must earn a C+ or higher to receive program credit.

 |Grade||Grade Point Value|